 Pollen is a fine, powdery substance consisting of microscopic grains discharged from trees, grass, and weeds.
 This is transported from plant to plant by the wind, birds, insects or other animals.
 This substance is one of the most common triggers of seasonal allergies or pollen allergy.

-There are a lot of plants that produce and release pollen into the air that might trigger some allergic reactions.
-Being exposed to some of these plant species may cause an allergic reaction:
+There are a lot of plants that produce and release pollen into the air and being exposed to some of these plant species might trigger some allergic reaction.
+Here are five different types of pollen:

-People who have pollen allergy may experience these symptoms when they are exposed to pollens they are allergic to:
+People who have pollen allergy should know these pollen allergy symptoms when they are exposed to pollens they are allergic to:

-There are a lot of ways to treat pollen allergy.
+There are a lot of ways for pollen allergy treatment.
 One quick way is to purchase over-the-counter and prescription medicines to help reduce its symptoms.
 Your allergist may prescribe one of these medications:

 If these drugs do not work, there are other solutions that might help prevent and treat your allergy symptoms.
 You can try undergoing immunotherapy.
 It is a long-term treatment that can help prevent or reduce the severity of allergic reactions.